 Promotion of cardiovascular health in the workplace

-For the prevention of cardiovascular diseases in the workplace environment it is important that all players in the company – above all employers, employees, company doctors and safety specialists - are sufficiently sensitised and informed on the subject of work and (cardiovascular) health.
+For the prevention of cardiovascular diseases in the workplace environment it is important that all parties in the company – above all employers, employees, company doctors and safety specialists - are sufficiently sensitised and informed on the subject of work and cardiovascular health.
 The population attributable risk (PAR) is a suitable measure for this.
-The PAR states the percentage by which the incidence of a disease among the population can be reduced if this risk factor were eliminated.
+The PAR states the percentage by which the incidence of a disease among the population can be reduced if the risk factor were eliminated.
 Lifestyle risk factors such as nicotine consumption and physical inactivity are accepted as significant for the development of a cardiovascular disease.
 In comparison to a PAR of over 30 per cent for nicotine consumption, the PAR for physical inactivity is relatively low at 8 per cent.
 Physical inactivity is regarded as less than 150 minutes of moderate activity per week.
 PARs determined for occupational risk factors lie within a similar range: shift work at 4 to 5 per cent, overlong working hours at 5 to 8 per cent.
-This is indicative of a potential not only for behavioural prevention, i.e. support for lifestyle changes, but also for organizational prevention, i.e. changes in the work environment or work restructuring.
+This indicates a potential not only for behavioural prevention, i.e. support for lifestyle changes, but also for organisational prevention, i.e. changes in the work environment or work restructuring.
 BAuA's research project F 2316 compares the importance of occupational and general CVD risk factors.